dabruhce/react-redux-saga-graphcool-auth0/README.md

 # react-redux-saga-graphcool-auth0
-This is a scaled back implementation of my base app.
-My base app includes things like Ethereum web3 integration & aws delegate tokens through Auth0.
+This is a scaled back implementation of my base app which includes things like Ethereum web3 integration & aws delegate tokens through Auth0.

 The removed ethereum portions are based on: https://github.com/lutangar/ethereact